PabloRuizCuevas/pep-323/gcopy/custom_generator.md

 All the identifiers in the states/frames locals needs to be initialized with its value (otherwise the ```locals``` dict doesn't pick up on it); the currentframe is also saved to the internals for updating the current frame on the instance with the one used in the state.

-The remaining state is appended to this intialisation header and the code object is created then this is exec'd.
+The remaining state is appended to this initialisation header and the code object is created then this is exec'd.
 Importantly we name the file location of the code object as ```"<Generator>"``` so that the track iter knows which locals to target.

 After initialising the function, we call it and this runs through the current state generation function we created called ```next_state```.